Our use of cookies

 "Bigger, brighter, bolder"

-The third factsheet in this series considers strategies to help with adminstering your medication from a blister pack supplied by the pharmacist.
+The third factsheet in this series considers strategies to help with administering your medication from a blister pack supplied by the pharmacist.
 This advice and guidance is for people who cannot see to read the labels (day of week / time of day) on the blister pack.

 When considering organising a blister pack, it is important to consider whether you would be able to identify tablets by shape or size, and remember how many tablets you should be taking at any one time.
-This is important so that any potential mistakes in the filling the blister pack by the phamacy can be identified and medication taken correctly.
+This is important so that any potential mistakes in the filling the blister pack by the pharmacy can be identified and medication taken correctly.
 If you are not able to recall this information, a medication reminder as discussed in Factsheet 2 may be required as a prompt, not only that it is time to take your medication but also the number of tablets that you should be taking.
 Alternatively you may have a family member who could check the blister pack on receipt.

 Struggling to access labelling (day of week / time of day) on the blister pack